dfranx/PluginShadertoy/README.md

 4. Open the .sln and build the project!

 ## How to use
-This plugin requires SHADERed v1.3 minimum.
+This plugin requires at least SHADERed v1.3.5.

-Copy the .dll/.so file to plugins/Shadertoy in your SHADERed installation directory
+Copy the .dll/.so file to `plugins/Shadertoy` folder in your SHADERed's installation directory

 ## TODO
 - cubemaps
 - audio shaders
-- texture properties